Scottish-Tech-Army/seescape-lone-working/lambdas/ConnectFunction/README.md

 - For check in or check out:

-    - Find the relevant appointment, which must have the correct user ID and a time (start time for check in, end time for check out) within a window from 30 minutes ago to 30 minutes in the future.
+    - Find the relevant appointment, which must have the correct phone number (i.e. attendee with that mobile number) and a time (start time for check in, end time for check out) within a window from 30 minutes ago to 30 minutes in the future.

     - If no such appointment or multiple such appointments exist, play an error message to the user asking them to call the office to resolve.